 - The V-Dem Methodology assumes five or more coders.
 In the V-Party dataset it has for a few country-variable combinations been impossible to achieve that target.
 We have found that this at times result in significant changes in point estimates as a consequence of self-selected attrition of Country Experts, rather than actual changes in the country.
 We therefore strongly advise against using point estimates for country-variable-years with three or fewer (≤ 3) ratings.
 We suggest to filter these out before conducting any type of analysis.
-For this purpose, a special count-variable for each Country-Expert coded variable, which is suffixed with "\nr", is included in the dataset. - All expert-coded variables save v2paactcom, v2paplur, v2parelig and v2pawelf converged according to strict V-Dem convergence criteria (no more than 10% of any set of parameters had Gelman-Rubin diagnostic values greater than 1.01). v2paactcom converged according to a weaker test of convergence (Gelman-Rubin diagnostic values greater than 1.1).
-The remaining three variables show slight multimodality in the stationary distributions for their universal threshold values, which does not appear to substantially influence the estimates of latent party-year values.
+For this purpose, a special count-variable for each Country-Expert coded variable, which is suffixed with "nr", is included in the dataset. - All expert-coded variables save v2paplur and v2papariah converged according to strict V-Dem convergence criteria (no more than 5% of any set of parameters had Gelman-Rubin diagnostic values greater than 1.01).
+It appears that much of the lack of convergence in v2paplur and v2papariah is due to great expert disagreement in several countries.
+Users of these two variables should be particularly attentive to uncertainty about latent estimates.

-1.3 Suggested Citation
+1.4 Suggested Citation